-3. The policy could make it harder for people to sell their flats
+3. The ethnic quotas could make it harder for people to sell their flats

 In today’s HDB resale market, these restrictions are doubly punishing.
 It has resulted in many sellers being unable to sell their flats, even when they’ve had offers, just because of ethnicity.

 4. It might miss certain marks with our increasingly mixed heritage

 In Singapore, children of mixed-race marriages are entitled to register a double-barrelled race.
 A daughter of Malay and Chinese parents, for example, can therefore register as a Malay-Chinese or Chinese-Malay.